 Annulment: You Have Two Choices

-The following is the most recently written SOS
+The following is our most recently written SOS Webpage.
+It has

-Webpage.
-It has evolved after twenty years working with
+evolved after twenty years working with Respondents who are

 For most of those two decades our perspective has been entirely on working with Respondents to defend their sacrament in the annulment process.
 But more recently we have been talking with Respondents who have been sick with Cancer or the sole caretaker for a dying young adult child.
 The week before I started writing this Page a woman contacted me who had just been through a nervous breakdown and wanted to AGAIN take up the battle in defense against the tribunal’s annulment process.
 And while writing this Page, I was contacted by a Respondent who had just two years left to live and felt she had no recourse but to obey the tribunal.
 In each case my sense was that these women were Saints, literally not figuratively.
 And in each case their local tribunal insisted the Questionnaire material be in “on time”.